-Drug Available Formulations Route Usual Recommended Frequency Comments Rapid-Acting Insulir ns Admelog (insulin lispro) 100 U/mL: SoloStar pen, vial SC, IV Administer within 15 minutes before a meal or immediately after a meal.
+Drug Available Formulations Route Usual Recommended Frequency Comments Rapid-Acting Insulin าร Admelog (insulin lispro) 100 U/mL: SoloStar pen, vial SC, IV Administer within 15 minutes before a meal or immediately after a meal.
 Use in a regimen with intermediate- or long-acting insulin when administered by SC injection.
 Safety and efficacy in children < 3 years with T1DM and in children with T2DM have not been established.
 Use SoloStar pen with caution in patients with visual impairment who rely on audible clicks to dial their dose.
-Afrezza (insulin human) Single-use cartridges: 4, 8, 12 units Available in cartons Inhalation Generally given 3 times daily at the beginning of a meal Safety and efficacy in pediatric patients or in renal or hepatic dysfunction have not been established.
+Afrezza (insulin human) Single-use cartridges: 4, 8, 12 units Inhalation Generally given 3 times daily at the beginning of a meal.
+Safety and efficacy in pediatric patients or in renal or hepatic